 If you have kids, finding a great park is the key to vacation success.
 Those ankle-biters need to burn off some steam.
 Kidsburg is the kind of park that will make a lasting impression on your little ones.
 This 30,000 square-foot lighted playground is housed within a public park—yep, that means it’s not only fun but free!
 There are areas for both little kids and older ones, plus a zipline and swing areas.

 Rarely does one find “popular school field trip” and “romantic getaway” used to describe the same place.
 But it’s true in Williamsburg.
 From delicious wine to one-of-a-kind spa experiences, it’s a great spot for two.

 Where to stay:

-Drop your bags at Wedmore Place, the hotel at Williamburg Winery.
+Drop your bags at Wedmore Place, the hotel at Williamsburg Winery.
 Your room (ahem, most have fireplaces!) comes with breakfast and wine tasting for two.
-There’s many packages available, and if you’re really interested in the local beer, wine and distillery scene, you can select an option that includes off-site tastings as well.
+There are many packages available, and if you’re really interested in the local beer, wine, and distillery scene, you can select an option that includes off-site tastings as well.

 Where to eat:

 Located in Merchant Square, Fat Canary serves food that’s decidedly more modern than what you’ll find in the old-school colonial taverns.
 Think seared ahi tuna, Caprese salad, and braised short ribs.
 Yummy cocktails and a nice wine list round out the experience.
 If it’s nice, grab a seat on the patio.